Regions Financial Corporation (RF) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Regions Financial Corporation (RF) by analysts is $22.56, which is $3.95 above the current market price.
-The public float for RF is 929.75M, and at present, short sellers hold a 2.41% of that float.
-On April 24, 2023, the average trading volume of RF was 12.10M shares.
+The average price predicted by analysts for RF is $22.28, which is $4.59 above the current price.
+The public float for RF is 929.75M and currently, short sellers hold a 2.12% ratio of that float.
+The average trading volume of RF on April 27, 2023 was 12.29M shares.

 RF’s Market Performance

-RF stock saw an increase of -0.81% in the past week, with a monthly gain of 3.03% and a quarterly increase of -19.08%.
-The volatility ratio for the week is 3.99%, and the volatility levels for the last 30 days are 3.17% for Regions Financial Corporation (RF).
-The simple moving average for the last 20 days is -0.48% for RF stock, with a simple moving average of -14.02% for the last 200 days.
+RF stock saw a decrease of -7.80% in the past week, with a monthly decline of -2.96% and a quarterly a decrease of -22.62%.
+The volatility ratio for the week is 3.87%, and the volatility levels for the last 30 days are 2.89% for Regions Financial Corporation (RF).
+The simple moving average for the past 20 days is -4.15% for RF’s stock, with a -16.98% simple moving average for the past 200 days.

 Analysts’ Opinion of RF

-Volatility was left at 3.17%, however, over the last 30 days, the volatility rate increased by 3.99%, as shares surge +4.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -23.02% lower at present.
+Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 3.87%, as shares sank -3.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -25.86% lower at present.

 Insider Trading